mjpogi01/capstone-finalboss/STOCK_SIZE_BRANCH_STORAGE.md

 ## Overview
 This document explains how stocks, sizes, and branches are stored in the database for products, particularly for trophies with multiple sizes.

+## Important Business Model Note

+**Apparel products (jerseys, t-shirts, hoodies, uniforms, etc.) are made-to-order.** The business does NOT stock finished apparel products.
+Instead, the business stocks raw materials (fabric, thread, etc.) for manufacturing.

+**Only on-hand products** like balls, trophies, and medals have `stock_quantity` values and can be purchased directly from inventory.
+Apparel products are manufactured per order and do not have finished product inventory.

 ## Database Schema

 ### Products Table Structure